 For those who know me, most would say it is an understatement to say that I love dogs.
 I have had dogs in my life since I was 9 years old.
 Now, without sharing my age and making myself feel old, let’s just say, that was quite some time ago!
-I have been lucky enough to experience first hand the benefits of having dogs.
-These benefits… did you know that there is actual scientific-based evidence to show that dogs are good for us?
-Maybe we should be calling dogs ‘friends with benefits’!
+I’ve been lucky enough to experience first hand the benefits of sharing my life with dogs.
+These benefits are well supported with scientific evidence to show that dogs are good for us… maybe we should be calling dogs ‘friends with benefits’!

 I have shared my life with a number of dogs through the years.
 Each one, like people, had their own unique personality.
 Most recently we were blessed to have the most amazing service dog that we sadly lost in March of 2021.
 The bond can be incredible between a person and their dog, but what was shared with Ollie, was on a level that I had never experienced before.